Chelsea win at West Ham proves we’re not reliant on Cole Palmer – Enzo Maresca

 The 23-year-old withdrew from the starting line-up minutes before kick-off after feeling discomfort in his groin during the warm-up, opening the door for Brazilian winger Estevao Willian to make a highly-impressive full debut.

-The teenager assisted his team’s third goal as they swept past a beleaguered Hammers, receiving a delicate flick from Liam Delap before racing down the right and crossing for Enzo Fernandes who tapped home.
+The teenager assisted his team’s third goal as they swept past a beleaguered Hammers, receiving a delicate flick from Liam Delap before racing down the right and crossing for Enzo Fernandes to tap home.

 “The ones that say ‘we are just a Cole team’, for sure Cole is our best player no doubt,” said Maresca.
-“For sure with Cole we are much better team, but I think we already showed last year in the two or three months where Cole was not a hundred per cent, when we achieved top four that no one expected.”
+“For sure with Cole we are (a) much better team, but I think we already showed last year in the two or three months where Cole was not 100 per cent, when we achieved top four that no one expected.”

 However, at the London Stadium his absence was hardly noticed as summer arrival Estevao gave a tantalising taste of what might be to come.